History, tourist information, and nearby accommodation

 When the Sisters left, Holmwood was scheduled for development, but the National Trust stepped in to save the property, and the Trust is now stripping away the modern paint and carefully restoring Holmwood to its 19th century best.

-Many of the houses designed by Thompson have been alteed over the years, but Holmwood is special because its interior has remained almost untouched.
-Thompson's design at Holmwood influenced major architects such as Frank Lloyd Wright, and the proto-modernist school of architects.
+Many of the houses designed by Thompson have been altered over the years, but Holmwood is special because its interior has remained almost untouched.
+Thompson's design at Holmwood influenced major architects such as Frank Lloyd Wright and the proto-modernist school of architects.
 It was used as the inspiration for another Victorian-era mansion called Holmwood in Adelaide, Australia.
-The dome of Holmwood House has been used to illustrate a £20 note by the Clydesdale Bank.
+The dome of Holmwood House has been used to illustrate a 20 pound note by the Clydesdale Bank.

-The house is set in attractive grounds, with a riverside walk, and a kitchen garden planted with herbs, vegetables, and fruit known to have been used in the Victorian heyday of the house.
+The house is set in attractive grounds, with a riverside walk, and a kitchen garden planted with herbs, vegetables, and fruit known to have been used during the house's Victorian heyday.

 About Holmwood House